treyhunner/treyhunner.github.com/source/_posts/2021-10-07-whats-great-about-python-3-dot-10.markdown

 The changes above are the main ones I've found useful when updating Python Morsels exercises over the last week.
 There are many more changes in Python 3.10 though.

-Here are a few more things I looked into and plan to play with later:
+Here are a few more things I looked into, and plan to play with later:

-- [keyword-only dataclass fields][]
+- [keyword-only][] dataclass fields
 - The `fileinput.input` (handy for handling standard input *or* a file) function [now accepts][fileinput] an `encoding` argument
 - `importlib` [deprecations][]: some of my dynamic module importing code was using features that are now deprecated in Python 3.10 (you'll notice obvious deprecation warnings if your code needs updating too)
 - [Dictionary views][] have a `mapping` attribute now: if you're making your own dictionary-like objects, you should probably add a `mapping` attribute to your `keys`/`values`/`items` views as well (this will definitely crop up in Python Morsels exercises in the future)
-- When using multiple context managers in a single `with` block, parentheses can now be used to wrap them onto the next line (this was actually added in Python 3.9 but unofficially)
+- When using multiple context managers in a single `with` block, parentheses can now be used to wrap them onto the next line (this was actually added in Python 3.9 [but unofficially][context managers])
 - The names of [standard library modules](https://docs.python.org/3.10/library/sys.html#sys.stdlib_module_names) and built-in modules are now included in `sys.stdlib_module_names` and `sys.builtin_module_names`: I've occasionally needed to distinguish between third party and standard library modules dynamically and this makes that a lot easier
 - `sys.orig_argv` includes the [full list of command-line arguments][orig_argv] (including the Python interpreter and all arguments passed to it) which could be useful when inspecting how your Python process was launched or when re-launching your Python process with the same arguments